Hypothesis Partner Workshops

 Hypothesis is a social annotation tool installed directly in your learning management system (LMS).
-Adding Hypothesis to readings in your LMS supports student success by placing active discussion right on top of course readings, enabling students and teachers to add comments and start conversations in the margins of texts.
+Adding Hypothesis to readings in your course supports student success by placing active discussion right on top of readings, enabling students and teachers to add comments and start conversations in the margins of texts.

 The Hypothesis team will share how teachers are using annotation-powered reading to help students develop foundational academic skills like deep reading and persuasive writing.
-In addition to sharing pedagogical best practices for collaborative annotation, we will demonstrate how Hypothesis is used with course readings in your LMS.
-Participants will come away from this session with a clear idea of how to start incorporating collaborative annotation into their courses to improve student outcomes.
+In addition to sharing pedagogical best practices for social annotation, we will demonstrate how Hypothesis is used with course readings in your LMS.
+Participants will gain a clear understanding of how to start incorporating social annotation into their courses to improve student outcomes.
 These sessions are great introductions to using Hypothesis and social annotation in your courses.
 (30 minutes)

 - Activating Annotation in Canvas